 There is another type of psoriasis known as pustular psoriasis that does not involve redness and scaling of the skin.
 Instead, small bumps appear on the skin, especially in the palms and soles.
 Also, a type of arthritis, psoriatic arthritis, often occurs in patients who have psoriasis.
 This condition is similar to rheumatoid arthritis, except that it often affects the joints of fingers with nails affected by psoriasis, and less joints are affected than in rheumatoid arthritis.

-As noted before, there is no known cure for psoriasis.
-The basic goal of treatment is to reduce the signs and symptoms of the disease, and to do whatever possible to avoid a recurrence, although this might be difficult.
+The goal of treatment is to reduce the signs and symptoms of the disease, and to do whatever possible to avoid a recurrence.

 Sudden, acute appearances of many red, scaly lesions call for application of soothing, moisturizing creams or lotions.
 Heavy moisturizers, such as petroleum jelly, may be used at night, and lighter formulations may be used during the day.
 These products help to lock water into the skin, so they work best when applied right after bathing or showering.
 Bath oils may also be recommended to help soften the skin.
 Only a mild, pure soap or a soap substitute should be used.